 By changing it to Private, it allows discovery by other computers in the same network, thus, allowing Nearby Sharing to work.

-• Try connecting both devices to a different network, such as a mobile hotspot.
+- Try connecting both devices to a different network, like another WiFi network if there is any.

-• Ensure that Bluetooth is turned on and visible on both devices.
+- Make sure Bluetooth is on and visible on both devices.

-• Update the Bluetooth driver on both devices.
+- Update the Bluetooth drivers on both devices.